Electric Guitar Guide

 Bridges

-- With a Standard Through bridge the strings are fed through the back of the bridge over the saddles.
-Each string can be adjusted for height and length.
+With a Wrap-Tail bridge the strings are fed through the back of the bridge over the saddles.

 String-Through Body